slowtec/msr/doc/src/architecture/components.md

 1. **Web**: Connection to the outside world with a public API
 2. **Usecases**: Implementation of application specific usecases
-3. **Plugins**: Independend components that focus on specifc aspects (e.g. recording or fieldbus communication)
+3. **Plugins**: Independent components that focus on specific aspects (e.g. recording or fieldbus communication)

 The diagram below shows the dependencies of the different component layers: